naoty/NTYSmartTextView/README.md

 ## Features

-- Smart indent
+- Smart indent: Keep the width of indent when breaking line.
-- Soft tab
+- Soft tab: Input spaces instead of tabs by entering TAB key.

 ## Installation